Saraakallio

 The ‘recordings’ of animate performances of proto-runic epic stories would have represented both continuity with, and departure from, the previously premier sacred art medium, that of rock painting.
 Pentikäinen writes, “The rock art of Finland is a kind of "Kalevala" epical narrative written, or rather in stone".
 (34) Here he is calling attention to the continuity from rock paintings on stone cliffs to runic songs in the capacity to embody mythical narrative.

-I will suggest that at the same time, the new runic sacred art form constituted an important departure from rock paintings in terms of ontological characteristics.
+I suggest that at the same time, the new runic sacred art form constituted an important departure from rock paintings in terms of other characteristics.

 That is, story persons as a performative medium of sacred artwork reified or incarnated beings as did rock paintings, but as ‘recordings’ of runic performances were ‘portable’ from band to band over large distances.
 As well, being linguistically based, they facilitated extended narratives of mythic events beyond anything possible at rock painting sites.